rackerlabs/technical-blog/_posts/2020-02-26-topics-in-the-google-cloud-professional-data-engineer-certification-exam.md

 **BigQuery (A major focus in the exam)**

--	Integration with Amazon&reg; Web Services (AWS) Identity and Access Management (IAM) roles
+-	Integration with Google Identity and Access Management (IAM) roles
--	Basic understanding of AWS Key Management Sevice (KMS) and keys (google-managed, customer-supplied, and customer-managed)
+-	Basic understanding of the GCP Key Management Sevice (KMS) and keys (google-managed, customer-supplied, and customer-managed)
 -	Partitioned tables, specifically as used in SQL commands
 -	Wildcards